adiabatic/predictions/ERRORS.md

-# Errors and warnings
+# `predictions`’ errors and warnings

 <!-- markdownlint-disable MD038 -->

 ## cannot unmarshal !!str `…` into float64

-Whatever you wrote as a confidence isn’t recognized as such.
+Whatever you wrote, probably a confidence level, isn’t recognized as such.
 Confidence levels need to be written as a number between 0 and 100, without the percent sign.

 ## [error.claim.missing]